-The Site Plan provides a well-designed urban infill redevelopment Project on a narrow Property encompassing approximately half of a city block in downtown Silver Spring.
+The Site Plan provides a well-designed urban infill redevelopment Project on a narrow Property encompassing approximately half of a city block in downtown

+Silver Spring.
 At the street level, the building base frames the public realm and is lined with activating uses.
 Wide sidewalks and streetscape enhancements are provided on all frontages.
-Upgraded bicycle lanes and associated features are provided on the north and south side of Cameron Street proximate to the Site as envisioned by the Sector Plan.
-These are elements of the Sector Plan envisioned Central Green Loop.
+A bicycle lane and associated features is provided on the Site's Cameron Street frontage as part of the Sector Plan envisioned Central Green Loop.
 The historic Tastee Diner is incorporated into the design as a unique feature and given prominence.
 The Diner is flanked by outdoor seating areas and landscaping to further accentuate it and promote an active public realm around it.
 The architecture of the base of the proposed high-rise building behind the Diner has been specific designed to harmonize with the Diner's architectural character.